Sony A7R III vs Panasonic G5

 - Longer lasting: Can take more shots (650 versus 320) on a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 5 years and 3 months of technical progress since the G5 launch.

-Advantages of the Panasonic Lumix DMC-G5:
+Arguments in favor of the Panasonic Lumix DMC-G5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.